T0mmy380/Data-Science-Portfolio/README.md

-# 🎬 Movie Dataset Analysis — Linear & Multiple Regression Models
+# 🎬 Movie Dataset Analysis — Data Modeling Portfolio

-This analysis explores how movie **revenue** and **ratings** have evolved over time, using **linear regression** for trend discovery and **multiple linear regression** to identify key factors driving box-office performance.
-The dataset includes over 3,000 movies with features such as *release year, budget, runtime, popularity, vote count,* and *revenue*.
+This project analyzes movie data to explore trends, relationships, and predictive patterns using multiple types of data models.
+Each section focuses on a specific **modeling category**, such as regression, classification, or clustering, with its own findings and visual results.

 ---

+## 📊 Section 1: Regression Models

+Regression models are used to find relationships between variables and to make numeric predictions.
+In this section, **linear** and **multiple linear regression** models were applied to understand movie trends in **revenue** and **ratings** over time.

+---

-## 📈 1.
-Revenue Over Time — Linear Regression
+### 📈 1.1 Revenue Over Time — Linear Regression

 **Model Summary**